Takadachi Gikeido

 5 of 5 in Hiraizumi

-In 1189, Yoshitsune met his end here after being betrayed by the local Fujiwara lord who once gave him refuge.
-His older brother, Minamoto Yoritomo—the first shogun of the Kamakura era—saw him as a threat and ordered his death.
-Rather than be captured, Yoshitsune took his own life.
-Soon after, Yoritomo's forces destroyed Hiraizumi, ending the Fujiwara's rule.
-Today, the memorial stands as a reminder of loyalty, betrayal, and the passing of a heroic era.
+In 1189, Yoshitsune’s life came to a tragic end here, after being betrayed by the Fujiwara lord who had once offered him refuge.
+His older brother, Minamoto Yoritomo, the first shogun of the Kamakura era, saw Yoshitsune as a threat and ordered his execution.
+Faced with capture, Yoshitsune chose to end his own life rather than surrender.
+Soon after his death, Yoritomo’s forces attacked and destroyed Hiraizumi, marking the end of the Fujiwara clan's reign.
+Today, the memorial at Takadachi Gikeido serves as a powerful reminder of the complex themes of loyalty, betrayal, and the tragic passing of an era dominated by the Fujiwara family.

 Provided through partner sites